accuknox/help/docs/integrations/aws-dast.md

+---
+title: AWS Code Pipeline - DAST
+description: Understand the process of integrating AccuKnox DAST with AWS codepipeline.
+By integrating AccuKnox DAST into the pipeline, you can identify and resolve security vulnerabilities for your applications.
+---

 # AWS Code Pipeline - DAST

 This document contains the process of integrating AccuKnox DAST with AWS codepipeline.
 By integrating AccuKnox DAST into the pipeline, you can identify and resolve security vulnerabilities for your applications.